What General Principles Govern Divorce Property Distribution In Utah?

 Additionally, if the other spouse has augmented, maintained, or protected that separate property, or in some way made valuable contributions to preserving that separate property, then the court may also consider it to be co-mingled and no longer “separate.”

 What Analysis Does A Trial Court Conduct To Determine An Equitable Property Distribution In A Divorce?

 There is no fixed formula to determine equitable property distribution, but in 2011 Court of Appeals case called Boyer v.
 Boyer, the Utah Court of Appeals indicated that a trial court should engage in a 4-step process.
 This process should produce findings of facts that are detailed enough allow others to trace how the court reached its conclusions.
 In the first step, the trial court should distinguish between separate and marital property.
 Next, it should consider whether there were exceptional circumstances that would overcome the general presumption that marital property should be divided equally.
 Third, it should assign values to each item of marital property, and then fourth, it should distribute the property in a manner consistent with allowing each party to go forward with his or her separate life without keeping them tied together.
 In assigning values, the court will take into account any debt on the property involved.

 For more information on Principles Of Property Distribution, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (801) 616-3301 today.
+Contact Us online or call us to arrange a consultation at (801) 616-3301 today.